erikjalevik/dot/README.md

 # dot

-Home directory configuration files (dot files) for Mac and Linux.
+Home directory configuration files (dot files) for Mac and Linux (and Windows for vscode stuff).

 ## How to use